 VAUDE uses terracare® leather exclusively for its shoes.
 Our supplier for shoe leather is a western German family-run business that takes its responsibility for people and nature very seriously.
 The firm is audited in accordance with the Leather Working Group Protocol and terracare® leather is certified with Best Class A.

 The raw materials for terracare® leather come exclusively from animals from registered farms in Northern Germany.
 The animals are transported gently over short distances to the slaughterhouse.
 The hides are left practically unpreserved as they travel to the tannery thanks to the short distances, which saves the environment from large amounts of salt.

 For every kilogram of raw hide, the tannery needs about 500 grams chemical additives for tanning.
 After production, these substances can be found either in the leather or in wastewater.
 Clearly, absolute care has to be taken here and only safe chemicals used to prevent danger for people and nature.

-You can’t see from a piece of leather how it was produced and what substances were used.
-The formation of the particularly hazardous chemical chromium VI is excluded in Terracare® leathers.
+You can’t tell how a piece of leather was produced and what substances were used just by looking at it.
+The formation of the particularly hazardous chemical chromium VI is excluded in terracare® leathers.

-The Leather Working Group also examines water consumption of a tannery in their audit to determine bronze, silver or gold status.
+The Leather Working Group also examines water consumption of tanneries in their audits to determine bronze, silver or gold status.
 Traditional tanneries need up to 450 liters of water to tan one square meter of leather.
 Terracare® leather only needs 95 liters of water per square meter and has thus attained Gold Certification.

 The energy required for the production of terracare® leather is obtained by an on-site thermal power station: generators use natural gas to produce electricity.
 50% of the needed power is produced onsite.
 The remaining 50% is purchased as green electricity.